Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 I am two lovers in Dubai at the office after hours, crouching and thrusting with breathless abandon, fulfilling our fantasy of fucking beneath the conference table; and then one of me ruins the mood by fretting about being caught.

 Wait.
-Am I not in New York?
+Aren’t I in New York?
 The one who thinks these eloquent words is there, but I am elsewhere too.

 I am rippling; I am spreading beyond this space in time.
 Before I can fix myself behind two eyes, I am thrust behind two more and two more and two more and more and more.